Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Identification

 A similar assumption is considered in \cite{Christakis2010}, where the authors assume that $\tau_0 = N(N-1)/2$ (they work with an undirected network, so the set of available matches is divided by two) and that all meeting opportunities are played (though in an unknown order).
-In their setting, however, the assumption's main purpose is to reduce the computational toll of evaluating the model likelihood (see \Cref{estimation.preference.meeting} for a similar discussion).
+In their setting, however, the assumption's primary purpose is to reduce the computational toll of evaluating the model likelihood (see \Cref{estimation.preference.meeting} for a similar discussion).
 In our case, we require it for identification.
 We also emphasize that the bound in \Cref{ass.upperbound.tau0} is more or less restrictive, depending on the setting.
-Knowledge of the particular application in mind should help to assess its appropriability.
-Finally, we note that our main identification result (\Cref{thm.ident.infinity.general}) holds irrespective of the bound, provided that $\tau_0$ is identified or known \textit{a priori}.
+Knowledge of the particular application in mind should help to assess its appropriability. {For example, one may know the number of time periods $\mu$ (e.g. schooldays) between $T_0$ and $T_1$, and expect that, in a particular setting, a maximum of $\ell$ meetings could have taken place at each period.
+In this case, one can check whether $N \cdot (N-1)$ is smaller than $\mu \cdot \ell $ to assess the plausibility of the bound.
+Finally, we note that our identification results on preferences and meeting parameters hold irrespective of the bound -- it suffices that $\tau_0$ is either known \textit{a priori} or identified.}